ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

     :notrace {ON,OFF} ~topic1 ~topic2 {ON,OFF} ~topic3

 Regardless of the use of `:trace`, `:notrace` marks some topics to not trace.
+Particularly useful to do :notrace ^Query which omits most of the guts of query calls, which can often be extensive.

 By default, the flag is set `ON` on listed topics but you can change the value on the fly to enable trace blocking on some topics or turn it off on ones previously turned on.